syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 {% endtabs %}

 Run the application to render the following output:

 ![Getting started with .NET MAUI DataGrid](Images\getting-started\maui-datagrid-getting-started.png)

+You can download the complete project of this demo from [GitHub](https://github.com/SyncfusionExamples/simple-.net-maui-datagrid).

 ## Defining columns